Under Construction (album): Reception

+Entertainment Weekly's David Browne's noted that "the zigzagging, staccato lurches and wrecking-ball bass lines of [...]
+Timbaland, are back in force.
+This time, he's constructed dance-floor jams that are experimental and challenging in their malfunctioning-robot grooves or swooping and slippery.
+What sound like sitars, rapping aliens, and the world's funkiest vacuum cleaners zoom in and out."
+Los Angeles Times critic Natalie Nichols found thath "although not completely riveting, this alternately playful and serious set furthers the heavy tribal sound of 2001's Miss E ...
+So Addictive by fusing deceptively minimal throbbing percussion to skittering dance beats, dirty funk and lilting soul [...]
+If this is Missy so far, can’t wait to see what she comes up with next."
+NME's Victoria Segal noted that Under Construction was "stuck all over with shocks and surprises, more than enough to keep the rogue-scientist glitchmasters who mutated "Get Ur Freak On" in mischief for months."
+Sam Chennault from Pitchfork called Under Construction a "good record with some incredibly sick production work," while K.B.
+Tindal from HipHopDX found that the album was "simple yet original and it encompasses a style that's all" Elliott's."
+Less impressed, New York Times critic Jon Pareles wrote that "despite some charming stretches, the old-school sound wears thin over the course of an album.
+Having paid obeisance to the past, Elliott stands ready to take its lessons to her next party."

-"It still sounds incredibly fresh, in all meanings of the word," observed the Yeah Yeah Yeahs' guitarist, Nick Zinner.
-"Karen [O, Yeah Yeah Yeahs' singer] and I listened to it all the time.
-We used to play it before we'd go onstage...
-'Funky Fresh Dressed' is my favourite track.
+In 2010, Under Construction was included on Q magazine's Albums of the Century listing.
+The Yeah Yeah Yeahs' guitarist Nick Zinner commented on the album: "It still sounds incredibly fresh, in all meanings of the word.
+Karen [O, Yeah Yeah Yeahs' singer] and I listened to it all the time.
+We used to play it before we'd go onstage [...]
+"Funky Fresh Dressed" is my favourite track.
 I don't know what else to say other than it's amazing."

 Year-end lists

 Commercial performance

 Under Construction debuted at number three on the US Billboard 200 chart, selling 259,000 copies in its first week.
 The album stayed on the chart for a total of 36 weeks.
 On July 14, 2003, the album was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies in the United States.
 By November 2015, the album had sold 2,142,000 copies in the US.